wang-q/alignDB/Scer-example.md

 In these steps, I don't use ensembl annotations.
 Just Assembly and RepeatMasker ones.

-Stats of pairwise and multiple alignments are minimal.
+Stats on pairwise and multiple alignments are minimal.

 1. `gen_pop_conf.pl`